Carbon Fiber Water Main Lining: 26th Street across Allegheny River to River Ave

 About the Work:

-To perform the work safely, crews must enter the pipe, which runs along the river bottom at 26th street over to the north shore.
+To perform the work safely, crews must enter the pipe, which runs along the river bottom at 26th street over to the North Shore.
 To access this large, underwater pipe, we must dewater it.
-Our equipment located near the building is necessary to the operation and must continuously run to maintain a safe and functional work environment
+Our equipment must continuously run to maintain a safe and functional work environment.

 We understand the equipment creates noise, and this is difficult, especially during overnight hours.
 Our teams are doing what they can to reduce noise in the evenings wherever possible.
 Construction is expected to continue through mid‑summer.

-A: This work restores structural strength without full replacement.
+This work restores structural strength without full replacement.
 Carbon fiber composites are extremely strong and lightweight.
-When applied inside a pipe, they essentially create a new structural “pipe within a pipe.”
-This allows an old water main to regain or exceed its original pressure rating.
-An interesting fact is that this pipe was originally installed in 1914, so it is quite old!
+When applied inside a pipe, it creates a new structural “pipe within a pipe,” allowing old water mains to regain or exceed its original pressure rating.

-Carbon fiber relining also minimizes excavation and community disruption.
+Carbon fiber relining also minimizes the need to excavate roads.
 Instead of digging up long sections of roadway, crews access the pipe through small pits or existing manholes.
 This means:

-This is a huge benefit in dense urban areas like Pittsburgh.
+This is an immense benefit in dense urban areas like Pittsburgh.